The Family Folk Chorale celebrates

 Arlington Town Hall

-The historic Arlington Town Hall is easily accessible by MBTA bus #77 from Harvard Square, or you’ll find plenty of free, on-street and public lot parking on Sundays.
+Historic Arlington Town Hall is a fully accessible venue.
+Take the MBTA bus #77 from Harvard Square, or you’ll find plenty of free, on-street and public lot parking on Sundays.
 Walk to dinner after the concert at one of Arlington Center's eateries and cafes.